wp-plugins/foliopress-wysiwyg/readme.txt

 For complex reasons we need to strip empty paragraphs but you can use <br /> break tags to create the same effect of empty lines.
 The keyboard shortcut is shift enter.
 We don't really recommend using either <br /> tags or empty paragraphs for formatting, you should be able to handle it in your CSS.

+= How to do my own translation? =

+This plugin consists of 3 parts:

+* Wordpress plugin - check the languages/" directory for .po and .mo files - the standard way of how Wordpress translations work
+* FCKEditor - check fckeditor/editor/lang - it contains JS files with definition of each language.
+Check then en.js file for entries below "Foliovision plugins" - these have to be translated.
+Note that vast majority of the phrases already has a translation.
+Set your language in plugin settings.
+* SEO Images image manager - fckeditor/editor/plugins/kfm/lang/ - the missing translations are at the end of en.js file and they have to be copied into each language version.
+Note that vast majority of the phrases already has a translation.
+Set your language in plugin settings.

 = Your plugin is not working, all I can see it this: =

 > Parse error: syntax error, unexpected T_CONST, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in {your web root}/wp-content/plugins/foliopress-wysiwyg/foliopress-wysiwyg-class.php on line 96